Baden-Baden & the Black Forest

 Final payment due: 18 January 2027

-Performances: Premium tickets to 11 performances in the prestigious Bachfest Leipzig 2027 and attendance at two organ recitals.
+Performances: Premium tickets to seven performances at the prestigious Baden-Baden Easter Festival 2027 and one opera performance at Munich’s National Theatre.

-Tour Leader and Talks: Tour Leadership and exclusive background talks by Bach expert, Dr Jack Stephens.
+Tour Leader and Talks: Tour Leadership and exclusive background talks by Professor Julian Johnson.

 Tour Manager: An experienced Tour Manager to accompany the group throughout the tour.

-Five nights at the elegant and centrally located Hotel Elephant Weimar, Autograph Collection in a Deluxe Room;
+Six nights at the elegant and centrally located Steigenberger Icon Europäischer Hof Baden-Baden in a Deluxe Room;

 Porterage of one piece of luggage at each hotel.

 Meals/Drinks: Breakfast each morning at the hotel.
-Seven lunches/dinners with wine, water and tea/coffee.
+Five lunches/dinners with wine, water and tea/coffee.
+A welcome drinks reception in Baden-Baden.

 Entry Fees and Guided Tours: Entrance fees for museums, art galleries etc. as stated in your itinerary.
 Expert local guides at some sites.